 When we talk about programming, we often focus on the creation and design of software.
-However, an equally important aspect is dealing with the unexpected issues that pop up while a program is running.
+However, an equally important aspect is dealing with unexpected issues that pop up while a program is running.
 These issues, known as runtime errors, can disrupt a smoothly running application and present challenges for developers.
-This article aims to shed light on what runtime errors are, how they can be debugged effectively, and strategies to prevent them from occurring in the first place.
+This article aims to shed light on runtime errors, how they can be debugged effectively, and strategies to prevent them from occurring in the first place.

 Understanding Runtime Errors